 Unlike any other athletes or sports entertainers, professional wrestlers are more prone to dying before the age of 55.
-For whatever reason, (the abuse of their bodies, steroids, hard drugs, partying, long hours) these behemoths of the squared circle end up perishing.
+For whatever reason (the abuse of their bodies, steroids, hard drugs, partying, long hours), these behemoths of the squared circle end up perishing.
 Unfortunately, this includes many of the greatest wrestlers of all time.
-It's almost a strange occupational hazard at this point to be a pro wrestler considering all of the bumps you get in the ring.
-It seems like you hear about the deaths of these wrestling giants on a more frequent basis these days, as the sport has gotten more popular and become a global brand of entertainment.
+It's almost a strange occupational hazard at this point to be a pro wrestler, considering all the bumps you get in the ring.
+Moreover, it seems like you hear about the deaths of these wrestling giants on a more frequent basis as the sport has grows in popularity and becomes a global brand of entertainment.
 Many of the stars on this list have competed in the WWE, WCW, ECW, AWA among others.
-The men and women on this list of dead WWE wrestlers have worked in some of the biggest arenas and pay-per-view events in the world.
+The men and women on this list of WWE wrestlers that died have worked in some of the biggest arenas and pay-per-view events in the world.

 So which wrestlers died young?
 That's the shame of this list.
 There are guys like Owen Hart, who died during an in-ring stunt, or the tragedy of Chris Benoit and his family, which words can't really do justice.
 Others, like Andre The Giant, was a victim of his own size and ultimately that size was one of the reasons of his great success.

 The wrestlers on this list all died before their 55th birthday.
-Take a look and see who died young.
+Though a bit morbid, take a look at the list of dead wrestlers and see who died young.

 Beloved female wrestler Chyna was found dead in her home in Redondo Beach, California in April 2016.
 Chyna, whose real name was Joan Laurer, was just 45 when she passed away, and police were uncertain as to her cause of death.
 Chyna entered the professional wrestling scene with a bang in 1996, when she won Rookie of the Year for the Women's Championship.
 She eventually became the only undefeated female champion in the history of the WWF.
 She parlayed her success in the ring to success on the screen, appearing in music videos and adult films later in her career.More Chyna obituaries: